tylerharter/cs301-projects/spring19/p7/README.md

 #### Question 4

-Get the name and club of the highest networth player in the list using a function.
+Get the name and club of the highest net worth player in the list using a function.
 Return the values in the form of (name, club) from this function.

 ---
 ###### Next we are going to create a get_column function that returns an entire column from the dataset.
 There should be one parameter for this function col_idx.